thanhtd32/ML.Recommend/README.md

-# ML.RealEstate - How to use?
+# ML.Recommend - How to use?

 # Install nuget package